firebolt-db/godocs/docs/Guides/working-with-indexes/using-primary-indexes.md

 ### Add low-cardinality columns to the beginning of the Primary Index

-In Firebolt's F3 file format, the primary index defined for a table influences the sort order of data blocks on S3.
+In Firebolt's F3 file format, the primary index for a table defines the sort order of data blocks on S3.
-For a PI with multiple columns, F3 sorts the data lexicographically.
+F3 sorts the data in dictionary order.

 If you define a primary index `(a, b)`, this means that the data blocks on S3 are ordered by `a`.
 Rows with the same values of `a` are consecutive and ordered by `b`.